, Crush Procrastination! There is a better way to set goals!

 - If you do allow yourself a day off, create the plan to make up for it tomorrow.
 Maybe adding a few minutes to your workout plan.

 - If for some reason you fail to achieve your goal, ask yourself why and what you can do about it tomorrow.
 Was the goal not congruent with your life?
 Was the timing wrong?
-(Setting a goal to lose 10lbs during the holidays may be a pretty tough one to stick to, as an example.)
+(A perfect example; Lose 10 pounds in November or December would be a pretty tough goal to achieve.)

 Break It Down!

-If you take one step at a time and break your goal down into daily activities, you not only have the opportunity to celebrate your successes each and every day, but you will have created a system, should you stumble, to help you to pick yourself back up and get back at it again tomorrow.
-In addition, you have the chance to make any necessary adjustments along the way!
+Take one step at a time and break down your goal into daily activities.
+This allows you to celebrate your successes every day and create a system that if you should stumble, it’s easy to pick yourself back up and get back on track tomorrow and make any necessary adjustments along the way!

 Wendie Kause ~ Founder of Kause Success Management